Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 Novice

-You gain 1 proficiency in Climb, up to 5, and can now add your Climb proficiency
+You gain 1 proficiency in Climb, up to 5, and if you roll a 1 on one or more of the dice when

 You gain 1 proficiency in Disguise Kits, up to 5, and if you roll a 1 on one or more